Saturday, November 5, 2016

 His Excellency was welcomed by the Erstchargierter der Aktivitas (head of the active fraternity) and by the chairman of the union of former fraternity students.
 Both speakers emphasized that Teutonians are cosmopolitan and liberal-minded.

-Taking this as a bad example, China sought and found its own way of integrating the market economy into communism, a combination that led to yearly double-digit economic growth rates over the last 35 years.
-When China started its economic development, the average annual income per capita was U$ 200.
-It is now around U$ 9000 while for Germany the figure is U$ 43,000.
-China's gross domestic product presently is 10 billion U$ while that of the States is 18 billion but keep in mind that one-fifth of the world population is Chinese.
+Taking this as a bad example, China sought and found its own way to integrate a market economy into communism, a combination that has led to yearly double-digit economic growth rates over the last 35 years.
+When China began its economic development, the average annual income per capita was US$200.
+It is now around US$ 9,000, while for Germany the figure is U$ 43,000.
+China's gross domestic product is currently 10 billion U$, while that of the United States is 18 billion, but keep in mind that one-fifth of the world's population is Chinese.

 The relations between Germany and China are excellent, for they have much in common.
-The two countries rely on growth through innovation, are against protectionism, and cooperate in the economic development of the world.
+The two countries rely on growth through innovation, oppose protectionism, and cooperate on global economic development.
 There are currently 2800 German firms active in China and 2000 Chinese enterprises working in Germany.

-Concerning energy, Ambassador Mingde admitted that China still depends too much on coal.
-China produces only 8% of its electricity from renewable energies but will increase the share to 15%, while in Germany in 2015, the percentage of electricity produced by wind and sun was 32%.
-To lower CO2 emissions by 40% and at the same time fight smog in China's cities, the country will reduce the burning of coal but increase the present share of only 2% of nuclear energy by building new nuclear power stations.
+Regarding energy, Ambassador Mingde admitted that China still relies too heavily on coal.
+China produces only 8% of its electricity from renewable energy, but will increase the share to 15%, while in 2015, Germany produced 32% of its electricity from wind and sun.
+To lower COemissions by 40% and at the same time fight smog in China's cities, the country will reduce coal burning while increasing the current share of nuclear energy, which is only 2%, by building new nuclear power stations.
 This will certainly not please his audience in Freiburg, Ambassador Mingde said.
-Still, the progress of replacing coal with renewable energy alone is too slow to satisfy China's needs for electricity.
-Although Germany will phase out its nuclear reactors by 2022, he added, it still produces 18% of its electricity by nuclear power compared with 70% in France.
+Still, the progress in replacing coal with renewable energy alone is too slow to meet China's electricity needs.
+Although Germany will phase out its nuclear reactors by 2022, he added, it still produces 18% of its electricity from nuclear power compared with 70% in France.

 In the discussion, Ambassador Mingde said that Chinese firms sometimes find it difficult to demand overtime from their German staff due to their well-being, while Chinese people are highly motivated.
 At present, 35000 ambitious Chinese students are studying in Germany.

 When the much-applauded ambassador left the lecture hall, I tried to get a close-up photo.
-When I pushed the button on my iPhone, I noticed a red distance-measuring flash from another digital camera nearby, spoiling my shot.
-Here is my photo of Ambassador Mingde, where the red color is nothing else than a technical artifact.
+When I pressed the button on my iPhone, I noticed a red distance-measuring flash from a nearby digital camera, spoiling my shot.
+Here is my photo of Ambassador Mingde, in which the red color is nothing more than a technical artifact.

-PS: For mutual investments and settlements of firms, it is not all roses between China and Germany, with the aforementioned difference in work ethic only being a minor problem.
-While so far, China has used its enormous foreign exchange reserves unhampered investing in German high technology firms, German investors in China are facing restrictions when buying Chinese company shares.
-A few days ago, when our minister of economics visiting China touched on the subject, China's government representatives were annoyed.
+PS: For mutual investments and settlements of firms, it is not all roses between China and Germany, with the aforementioned difference in work ethic being only a minor problem.
+While China has so far used its enormous foreign exchange reserves unhampered, investing in German high-technology firms, German investors in China are facing restrictions when buying Chinese company shares.
+A few days ago, when our minister of economics, visiting China, touched on the subject, representatives of the Chinese government were annoyed.
 Nothing serious.
 In the era of globalization, Ambassador Mingde said in his talk that we all depend on each other.
 I cannot imagine how German car manufacturers would do without the Chinese market.
 Are we open to blackmail?

 No comments: